fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 ![vscode hovering over return comment shows type string](../../images/9/29e-21.png)

-The use of a type guard that returns a type predicate is one way to do [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html), that is, to give a variable a more strict type or accurate type.
+The use of a type guard that returns a type predicate is one way to do [type narrowing](https://www.typescriptlang.org/docs/handbook/2/narrowing.html), that is, to give a variable a more strict or accurate type.
 As we will soon see there are also other kind of [type guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html) available.

 > #### Side note: testing if something is a string
 >
-> <i>Why do we have two conditions in the string type guard?</i>
+> *Why do we have two conditions in the string type guard?*
 >
 >```js
 >const isString = (text: unknown): text is string => {